kitbransby/kitbransby.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: PhD researcher in Medical Image Analysis and Deep Learning, at Queen Mary University of London

 profile:
   align: right
-  image: prof_pic.jpg
+  image: pp_rotate.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a second year PhD at the school of [Electronic Engineering and Computer Science](http://eecs.qmul.ac.uk/) at Queen Mary University of London.
+Supervised by [Dr. Qianni Zhang](https://scholar.google.co.uk/citations?user=XR6C9BoAAAAJ&hl=en), [Prof. Greg Slabaugh](http://www.eecs.qmul.ac.uk/~gslabaugh/) and [Dr. Christos Bourantas](https://scholar.google.co.uk/citations?user=rQn8RpgAAAAJ&hl=en)

+My current research focus is the segmentation of cardiac structures using polygon-based approaches.
+More broadly I am interested in:
+1. Graph neural networks
+2. 3D reconstruction from 2D Image
+3. Point- and dense-based contour representations
+4. Differentiable polygonization / rasterization

+Outside of the lab, I run long distance, I (attempt to) play chess, and enjoy plants and all things hilly / green.